-With the exception of materials in transit, all of these scenarios normally are confined to land and will be mitigated by ice/snow berms constructed and designed to contain foreseeable spills around any tankage and the peripheral of the well sites.
+All of these scenarios normally are confined to land and will be mitigated by dikes and berms constructed and designed to contain foreseeable spills around any tankage and the peripheral of the well sites.
+Additionally, vehicles will have drip trays when they are idling for longer period of times and/or parked.

 The MSDS sheets for the chemicals and fluids that could potentially be on site(s) can be found in Appendix B. Paramount on behalf of MGM has developed an Emergency Response Plan, including Emergency Response Procedures which can be found in Appendix C